Italian Dense Bean Salad

 How to Serve

-After waiting at least 8 hours to make sure all of those flavors start grooving together, this salad can be served all on its own, without any additional elements.
+After waiting at least 8 hours to make sure all of those flavors start grooving together, this viral Tiktok dense bean salad recipe can be served all on its own, without any additional elements.
 It's also great served...

 • ...in a tortilla.
 Just add to a large burrito tortilla and wrap.